Instructor: Bob Bruner

 Supplemental information.
 Miscellaneous additional information about the course, especially for prospective students with questions.
 This might be thought of an a supplement to the syllabus.

-Background information.
+Background information: what background should one have to take this course?.
 Information about the introductory chapters of the textbook, and how they may help you with the background material we would like for you to know when you start Organic/Biochem (X402).
 This may be useful for prospective students, in judging whether they have the expected background.
 Students taking the course may use this either for preparing some in advance, or for reviewing during the course.

 Study Guide.
 Information about the optional Study Guide for the Ouellette textbook.

 Molecular models.
 Information about obtaining or improvising molecular models.
 Although we do not require that students have models for this level of course, most students would benefit from using them at least some.
 The Ouellette textbook has a section of exercises using models for each chapter.

 High school students?
 X402 may be suitable for high school students.
 See this section for more information.

 Tips for success.
 This was written in a different context, but the idea is the same.
 Those who are new to college-level classes, or who have not taken one in a long time, might find this page useful.
 Read it for the general tone.